shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ### keadm debug get --help

 ```
-Prints a table of the most important information about the specified resource from the local database of the edge node
+Prints a table of the most important information about the specified resource from the local database of the edge node.

 Usage:
   keadm debug get [resource] [flags]